AdorableLuna/Discord-Radio-Bot-JS/README.md

 ### Usage

-Open a command prompt and relocate to your project folder and run the following command: `node bot.js`.
+Open a command prompt and relocate to your project folder and run the following command: `npm run start` or `node bot.js`.
 To stop the bot, press CTRL-C.